Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and Scarface.

 Directed by one of Japan’s greatest directors, Akira Kurosawa (whose work you will undoubtedly see more of on this list), Seven Samurai is set in 16th century Japan and tells the story of a village that decides to hire seven samurai down on their luck to protect them from marauding bandits.

 This film provided the inspiration behind other movies such as The Magnificent Seven, which starred the likes of Denzel Washington, Chris Pratt, Ethan Hawke, and Vincent D'Onofrio.
 This cinema classic clocks in at about three and a half hours long, so expect a long ride and remember to use the bathroom before you start.
-The Seven Samurai is available on iTunes and the Google Play Store.

 2. Kill!
 (1968)